• Level of education

 Description

-The aim of this course is to highlight biological processes at the cellular level or even in living subjects.
-Different molecular imaging approaches will be discussed (fluorescent probes, radiolabeling).
+This course aims to highlight biological processes at the cellular level or even in living subjects.
+Different approaches to molecular imaging will be discussed (fluorescent probes, radiolabeling).

 Read more